-During Phases 1 through 4, foot traffic between the Administration Center building and the plant should be limited to only essential visits.
-If you work at the plant and are expecting a delivery, please coordinate with your supervisor so that the trips to the Admin building for deliveries are minimized.
+Until Phase 5, foot traffic between the Administration Center building and the plant should be limited to only essential visits.
+If you work at the plant and are expecting a delivery, please coordinate with your supervisor so that the trips to the Administration Center for deliveries are minimized.
+See Section 3.2.6 for additional social distancing guidance for the Administration Center.